Farnborough Hall: History

 In 1771, another William Holbech inherited the estate.
 Since 2015 the Trust has been working to restore the parkland to the design shown on a surviving estate plan that dates to 1772.
-From 1815 to 1816, another Holbech commissioned Henry Hakewill to build a new coach-house.
+From 1815 to 1816, another Holbech commissioned Henry Hakewill to build a new coach-house and remodel the rose garden, and path down to the cascade – referred to today as 'Granny's Walk'.

 During the First World War, the hall was adapted to become a hospital, and was known as Farnborough Auxiliary Hospital.
-After the war the originals of the Canaletto and Pannini paintings were sold by Ronald Holbech, although the final publication of the Will of Lieutenant W.H.
-Holbech, Ronald's older brother, states that "his household effects, etc. at Farnborough Hall, are to devolve as heirlooms with the property as settled on 2nd February 1910.
+After the war the originals of the Canaletto and Pannini paintings were sold by Ronald Holbech, although the final publication of the Will of Lieutenant W. H. Holbech, Ronald's older brother, states that "his household effects, etc. at Farnborough Hall, are to devolve as heirlooms with the property as settled on 2nd February 1910.
 The residue of his property is left equally to his brother, Ronald Acland Holbech, and his sisters Olive Ruth Holbech and Marjory Walrond Holbech."
 For example, one of the paintings by Canaletto that was sold was entitled Venice, the Grand Canal looking East with Santa Maria della Salute.

-The house was also used as an auxiliary military hospital during the Second World War.
+During the Second World War the house was used as an auxiliary military hospital.

-The estate was endowed to the National Trust in 1960 by Geoffrey Holbech, without the consent of the other living heirs, to include Audrey de Beaufort, wife of Major General Denis Price, CB, CBE.
-Mrs. de Beaufort Price and her sister, June, were heiresses to one of Europe's oldest banking dynasties.
-Farnborough Hall has been used for centuries as a location for Holbech weddings and funerals, an invitation being a right of passage for new members to the family.
+The estate was endowed to the National Trust in 1960 by Geoffrey Holbech, after Geoffrey inherited the house and estate from his late older brother at the end of the Second World War.
 As of 2022, the Holbech family continued to live in the hall, and administer seasonal visitor access on behalf of the Trust.

 Gardens and parkland

 The parkland is a rare surviving example of the ferme ornée (ornamental farm) style of landscaping.
 It combined agricultural practicality with fashionable design: farm buildings were ornamental, yet suited for their purpose, and could be features within the landscape.
 Sanderson Miller, a contemporary of Capability Brown, remodelled the parkland at the request of William Holbech II.

 One of the most significant introductions to the garden design was the Terrace Walk, which was constructed on an existing slope and has 26 viewing points along it.
 It is 1200m long.
-Closest to the Hall is the Ionic Temple; this is followed by the Oval Pavilion.
+Closest to the Hall is the Game Larder overlooking St Botolph's Church, Farnborough; this is followed by the Ionic Temple and Oval Pavilion.
 At the end of the Terrace Walk, is the 18m high Obelisk, which overlooks the Warmington Valley.
 The Obelisk was first recorded by a visitor in 1746.
 It was rebuilt in 1828 after it collapsed in 1823 and has the names of many visitors etched into the base – most notably one of an Italian prisoner of war that was inscribed during the Second World War.
 The Terrace scheme also included a cascade; repairs to it were undertaken in 2016.
 The park also included a Georgian amphitheatre.